Dudjom Jigdral Yeshe Dorje: Dharma activity

-Dudjom Lineage
+Dudjom lineage

 The Dudjom terton lineage started in 1835 with Dudjom Lingpa.
 Dudjom Lingpa is considered a mind manifestation of Padmasambhava.
 Dudjom Lingpa was also considered a voice manifestation of Yeshe Tsogyal.
-Finally Dudjom Lingpa was considered the body manifestation of his own previous reincarnation, Drogben Lotsawa, who was one of the twenty-five main disciples of Padmasambhava].
+Finally Dudjom Lingpa was considered the body manifestation of his own previous reincarnation, Drogben Lotsawa, who was one of the twenty-five main disciples of Padmasambhava.

-Other reincarnations of Dudjom Lingpa, besides the most recent Dudjom Rinpoche, have been claimed.
-One story of his reincarnation describes a new birth occurring before Dudjom Lingpa died.
+One story of Dudjom Lingpa's reincarnation describes a new birth occurring before he died.
 In that story, he sent his main disciples to Pema Ko saying: "Go to the secret land of Pema Ko.
 Whoever has faith in me, go in that direction!
 Before you young ones arrive, I will already be there."
 It took a few years for the disciples to stumble upon the exact location but the very young Dudjom Rinpoche reportedly aged about three called the surprised incognito strangers by their individual names, spoke in their Golok dialect which no one else did in that area and invited them to his surprised parents' house.
 It is said he could remember his previous lives clearly.

-Dudjom Tersar Lineage
+Dudjom Tersar lineage

 Dudjom Tersar is the collective name for the large collection of terma teachings revealed by Dudjom Lingpa and Dudjom Rinpoche.
 As a class of texts, Tersar (gter gsar) means "new or recently revealed treasure teachings".
 Dudjom Rinpoche was a major terton (Wylie: gter ston) or treasure revealer of hidden teachings.
 Dudjom Rinpoche is considered one of the Hundred Great Tertons in the Nyingma lineage.

 Most terma are small in scale; major cycles are rare.
 Those containing many major cycles, such as Dudjom Tersar, are even rarer historically.
 The Dudjom Tersar is possibly the most comprehensive suite of terma to be revealed in the twentieth century.
 Since terma traditionally are considered to be discovered during the time they are most needed, the most recently discovered terma may be the most pertinent to current needs.
 Recent terma are, then, considered to "still have the warm fresh breath of the dakinis".

 A set of preliminary practices known as Dudjom Tersar ngöndro has to be undertaken by beginners prior to higher initiations.
 Dudjom Tersar contains different cycles: some are comprehensive, from beginning instruction through the highest Dzogchen teachings, and there are also smaller cycles, and individual practices, for specific purposes.

 There are four major cycles in the Dudjom Tersar of Dudjom Lingpa, the first three being Mind Treasures (Wylie: dgongs gter) and the last one an Earth Treasure (Wylie: sa gter):